agosto-travisblanton/fork-test/README.md

 }

 ### Return Codes ###
-* 404 Unprocessable Entity - when Unable to retrieve Chrome OS device by the given device id
+* 404 Not Found - when Unable to retrieve Chrome OS device by the given device id
 * 204 No Content - when device is successfully registered in our NDB datastore